immunomind/immunarch/README.md

 ### Advanced methods

-For advanced methods such as clonotype annotation, clonotype tracking, kmer analysis and public repertoire analysis see "Tutorials".
+For advanced methods such as clonotype annotation, clonotype tracking, k-mer analysis and public repertoire analysis see "Tutorials".

 ## Bugs and Issues